mikependon/RepoDB.NET/pages/extensibilities/databasesetting.md

 > SELECT [Id], [Name], ..., [CreatedDateUtc] FROM [dbo].[Person] WHERE ([Id] = @Id);
 ```

-> As you noticed on the generated SQL statement, the following settings (ie: OpeningQuote, ClosingQuote, SchemaSeparator and ParameterPrefix) were used.
+> As you noticed on the generated SQL statement, the following settings (i.e.: OpeningQuote, ClosingQuote, SchemaSeparator and ParameterPrefix) were used.

 #### How to Retrieve?